Skip to main contentlogo of the One Health Vector-Borne Diseases HubVBD Hub - About

 Zofie Cheah's profile picture

-Zofie Cheah is an MSc student in Drug Discovery and Pharma Management at UCL, specialising in biochemistry and supporting the Hub with data curation and outreach.
+Zofie Cheah is an MSc student in Drug Discovery and Pharma Management at UCL, specialising in biochemistry and supporting the hub with data curation and outreach.

 Press Releases